sharetribe/flex-docs/src/docs/concepts-extended-data/user-extended-data/index.md

 ## Types of users

-By default, Flex marketplace users have the capabilities to be both providers and customers.
+By default, Sharetribe marketplace users have the capabilities to be both providers and customers.
 However, you may want to limit those capabilities, for instance by only allowing verified marketplace users to create listings.
 Or you may want to have a three-way marketplace where only one type of participant can be in several roles – yoga